 - Do you have the self-discipline to motivate yourself, even when business is quiet?

-- Will you encounter difficulties in setting boundaries between your personal life and your business role?
+- Might you have difficulty setting boundaries between your personal life and your business role?
 Will you face interruptions from family and friends?

-- Is there enough room for any special equipment or extra help?
+- Is there enough room for the resources you need, like special equipment or employees?

-- Will there be room to expand if need be?
+- If your business is successful, will there be room to expand?
 How will you address this when the time comes?

-When you decide you are ready to launch your home-based business, these suggestions might make the process easier:
+When you decide you are ready to launch your home-based business, consider the following suggestions:

-- Review provincial and federal health, safety and taxation regulations.
+- Review provincial and federal health, safety and taxation regulations related to your business.

 - Check municipal by-laws and determine whether your area is zoned for operating a business, particularly if you plan to deal with the public or have non-family-members working out of your home.